 Having an affinity for storytelling, Jaimee Swift is a truth-seeker at heart.
 Holding a Bachelor of Arts in Communications and Master of Arts in Political Science from Temple University and Howard University, respectively, Swift is passionate about racial and social justice, gender and health equity.
 She’s been published in an array of media outlets including The Huffington Post, The Grio, For Harriet, OkayAfrica, Blavity, Heed Magazine, Salon.com, LA Progressive, the U.S. Fund for UNICEF, and Montgomery Media.
 Having interviewed several prominent politicians, journalists and activists such as Dilma Rousseff, the first female president of Brazil; Dr. Mona Hanna-Attisha, the pediatrician who uncovered the Flint water crisis; and former CNN anchor, Zain Verjee, Swift is a PhD student and graduate fellow at Howard University, studying the intersections of race, gender, ethnicity and politics within the Afro-Brazilian Women’s Movement.

 She was also Editor-at-Large for The Hilltop newspaper, “the student voice of Howard University since 1924”, which was started by renown author, writer, and Harlem Renaissance extraordinaire, Zora Neale Hurston.
 Swift is the first Editor-at-Large in the history of the newspaper.
 She is in the 2017 cohort of contributing writers for the African-American Intellectual History Society’s blog, Black Perspectives.
-She is also the Communications and Development Fellow at One Common Unity.
+She is also the Communications and Development Fellow at One Common Unity, an organization whose mission is to “break cycles of violence and builds compassionate, healthy communities through the transformative power of music, arts, and peace education.”

 Prior to her doctoral program, Swift was a Global Health Corps Fellow, which is a movement that mobilizes global leaders in the fight for health equity.
 In this capacity, she served as the Communications and Youth Advocacy Officer at Together for Girls, a global public-private partnership that works with five United Nations agencies, the U.S. and Canadian government, and private sector organizations to end violence against children, with a specific focus on ending violence against girls.
 She also served as the managing editor of Safe magazine, the first-ever digital magazine focused on the global epidemic of violence against children.
 It tells the stories of the people, organizations and countries combatting violence and protecting the well-being and safety of boys and girls around the globe.
 Engaging young people from all over the world to write for the magazine, Swift also created successful social media campaigns and partnered with global organizations such at the U.S. Fund for UNICEF’s End Trafficking Project, Youth For Change, and the Special Olympics.